 Enjoy the delicious sweetness of sweet potato with the earthiness of mushrooms in this scrumptious quiche!
-Try this mouth-watering and delicious one dish meal for breakfast, lunch or dinner!
+Try this mouth-watering and delicious one-dish meal for breakfast, lunch or dinner!

 The perfect way to start your day: filling potatoes with an extra slight sweetness from beets, plus crispy, flavorful turkey bacon to provide some extra protein and staying power.
 Add an egg or two to boost your protein and nutrition!

-You can sub in almond, quinoa, or coconut flour for the millet in order to add even more gluten free nutrients.
+You can sub in almond, quinoa or coconut flour for the millet in order to add even more gluten-free nutrients.
 Try keeping the burger bun-free by serving it over a salad or along with your favorite side dishes.

-The perfect thing to make when you’re craving creamy pasta, but you’re also looking to keep your meal nice and healthy.
+This is the perfect thing to make when you’re craving creamy pasta, but you’re also looking to keep your meal nice and healthy.
 Roasted red peppers make a fantastic sauce when blended, covering the gluten-free sweet potato “pasta” in an irresistible way.
 You could also make this meal even bigger and more beneficial by adding extra wilted greens or filling beans for protein.

 If you are a fan of Indian-flavored dishes, you’ll love this take on sweet potatoes.
 A range of exotic but easily accessible spices add a big flavor punch while still keeping things simple enough to make.
 Chickpeas add a nice dose of filling protein, and quinoa could even be subbed in for jasmine rice to add even more.

-Nothing says cold weather comfort food like chili!
+Nothing says cold-weather comfort food like chili!
 This sweet but savory plant-based chili makes the perfect weeknight meal than can also easily be stored as healthy leftovers for the next day.

-Shredded sweet potatoes stand in for traditional processed noodles in this savory grain free pasta dish.
+Shredded sweet potatoes stand in for traditional processed noodles in this savory, grain-free pasta dish.

 Who would have thought that these two tastes went together?
 Roasting the potatoes brings out their natural sweet flavor and starchiness even more, so they pair up perfectly next to caramelized pineapple.

-Pomegranates add a pop of color to this simple potato salad, and some disease-fighting antioxidants too.
+Pomegranates add a pop of color to this simple potato salad and some disease-fighting antioxidants too.
 Sprinkle on some pumpkin seeds and organic goat cheese for even more depth of flavor.

-What’s better then joining together two of your favorite health foods?
+What’s better than joining two of your favorite health foods?
 Sweet potatoes and hummus make a perfect complex carb and protein-packed appetizer or snack that will definitely keep you more satisfied between meals than pretzels or potato chips.
 Hummus has enough health benefits on its own, but adding sweet potatoes makes this one impressive dip.

 A completely different Thai-feeling twist on your potatoes, this recipe will surprise guests and make you wonder why you never thought of this interesting, delicious combination of ingredients before.

-Why not try something new an add some color to your average sweet potatoes?
+Why not try something new and add some color to your average sweet potatoes?
 Purple sweet potatoes will stand out on your dinner table and maybe even get your kids interested in helping you mash them too.

 This recipe will remind you of your grandma’s cooking!
-Use lean organic turkey bacon in place of regular bacon and opt for grass fed butter in order to keep this comforting recipe on the still-healthy side.
+Use lean organic turkey bacon in place of regular bacon, and opt for grass-fed butter in order to keep this comforting recipe on the still-healthy side.

 You knew this one had to make the list!
 So easy to make, crunchy and a great addition to any meal, make these sweet potato fries tonight!

 A surprising filling inside your favorite Asian-flavored side dish!
-Sweet potatoes, veggies, beans, and optional chicken make these almost satisfying enough to be a main meal.
+Sweet potatoes, veggies, beans and optional chicken make these almost satisfying enough to be a main meal.

 If you love a buttery biscuit but wish that there was a better way to soak up your favorite recipes, try making these upgraded sweet potato biscuits.

 This has Thanksgiving dinner written all over it!
-What better way to use up all the apples and sweet potatoes available at the farmer’s market throughout the Fall season.
+What better way to use up all the apples and sweet potatoes available at the farmers market throughout the fall season?

 What’s not to love about “meatballs” made with healthy and colorful spinach and sweet potatoes?
 Even your kids are sure to love these bite-size goodies.
-These would make a great addition to a brown rice pasta, over a salad, or served along with some roasted veggies.
+These would make a great addition to a brown rice pasta, over a salad or served along with some roasted veggies.

 If potato skins are something you or your family are always drawn to when eating out, try making your own healthy version instead, this time with a Mexican twist.
 The beans make the skins even more filling, making them a great lunch or dinner option when served with some salad or veggies.
 Remember to use organic grass-fed cheese or even try using goat cheese or organic Greek yogurt, which has the tartness of sour cream.

-A guilt-free, and gluten free, way to enjoy everyone’s favorite after dinner treat.
-These cookies get an upgrade using nut butter instead of flour.
+A guilt-free and gluten-free way to enjoy everyone’s favorite after dinner treat, these cookies get an upgrade using nut butter instead of flour.

-All of the cold, creaminess of ice cream without the heavy cream, loads of sugar, and extra fat.
-This is a totally plant-based way to make a smooth and delicious shake, perfect for a Fall night when you’re craving something sweet.
+All of the cold, creaminess of ice cream without the heavy cream, loads of sugar and extra fat, this is a totally plant-based way to make a smooth and delicious shake, perfect for a fall night when you’re craving something sweet.